ShadowSecurityOfficial/Shadow-Windows/Use.md

 Commando (Offensive Security) Or Flare (Cyber Forensics)

 Run the poweshell script you chose accordingly, reboot after it is done, and you are all set to work inside windows.

+(Make sure to do any system operations like installing a package, uninstalling a package, or updating inside powershell-core)